Ugandan parents cite education quality as their motivation for school choice

 A Varkey Foundation study revealed that 66% of Ugandan parents rated government schools in their country as poor or very poor, with almost two thirds supporting the idea of the private sector supporting in the delivery of public school education.
 These findings indicate that the need for innovation is recognised not only by policy makers but by the families and parents directly affected.

 Every year Bridge Schools Uganda surveys its parents to understand what factors are affecting their choice of school.
-Our most recent survey, conducted in December 2018, determined that their principal reason for choosing Bridge was the quality of education — 97% of those surveyed who had recommended Bridge to someone else cited education quality as their motivation.
+A survey, conducted in December 2018, determined that their principal reason for choosing Bridge was the quality of education — 97% of those surveyed who had recommended Bridge to someone else cited education quality as their motivation.

 These results follow the 2018 Primary Leaving Exam (PLE) results where 95% of Bridge pupils passed — outperforming the nationwide average for the second consecutive year.
 For parents prioritising quality of education when selecting a school, Bridge is a clear frontrunner.